CoGoData-Gustav/nuerosensa-project/README.md

 - Flask is a Python web framework, so much of the backend logic, including data processing, manipulation, and validation, is written in Python.
 - As mentioned, HTML is essential for the construction of web pages.
 - CSS allows for customization and the design of web pages.

+## Notes on Dashboard Design

+The "flow" dashboard was designed roughly in the following manner:

+- **High-Level Data KPIs**: Total Patients, Total Scans, etc. (displayed in value boxes).
+- **Patient Demographic Information**: Visualizations about patient demographics, for example, age distribution of patients.
+- **Patient Values**: Visualizations that incorporate both demographics and the values of patient scans, for example, "Scan Values of Patients over time grouped by Nationality."